Do Go On - 448 - The Curse of the Lottery Winner

 The best.

-And then just slowly close his laptop.
+And they just slowly close his laptop.

-Yeah, you know, I probably should have skimmed it a bit more before.
+should have skimmed it a bit more before.

 That's great stuff.